integritee-network/worker/docs/trusted-rpc-interface.md

 The `TrustedOperationStatus` is only used for sidechain related responses.

 ### Sidechain related responses
-If the `status` equals the enum [`TrustedOperationStatus`](https://github.com/integritee-network/worker/blob/17e9776cbf09d0a1dd765546f27fc4d3c7bfefc4/core-primitives/types/src/lib.rs#L98-L123), then the value contains the encoded Hash of the corresponding `TrustedOperation`.
+If the `status` equals the enum [`TrustedOperationStatus`](https://github.com/integritee-network/worker/blob/17e9776cbf09d0a1dd765546f27fc4d3c7bfefc4/core-primitives/types/src/lib.rs#L98-L123), the value contains the encoded Hash of the corresponding `TrustedOperation`.
 The status `Ok` is used for `Getter` return values.
-In this case, the return value is an encoded  `Option` which, in turn, contains the encoded exptected return value.
+In this case, the return value is an encoded  `Option` containing the encoded expected return value.
 The balance getter for example would be an encoded `Balance` type ( = `u128`).